 In short, it is becoming increasingly easy to purchase vape supplies with an increasing number of shops realising that stocking e-cigarettes is a good idea as the usage is very much on the rise.

 Since vaping first started, it has come a long way.
-There are now 100’s of different flavoured liquids to try and much more control has been given to the consumer on the levels of nicotine in their products.
+There are now 100’s of different flavoured liquids, including our very own Tobacco E-liquids, to try and much more control has been given to the consumer on the levels of nicotine in their products.

 The market is definitely booming, and it doesn’t look like this upward trend is set to end with so many people now choosing e-cigarettes over traditional smoking.